mymakerofficial/time-companion/src/shared/database/README.md

 ```

 You can perform any operation inside a migration that you can perform in a transaction.

-**Note:** You should not use a table schema in a migration, instead use table names and column names as a string.
 ```ts
 export default defineMigration(async (transaction) => {
   const users = await transaction.table('users').findMany()